About DLA Finance (J8)

-Predominantly, guidance-instructions and other command and control functions is handled by the Chief Financial Officer and Deputy Chief Financial Officer and assisted by the DLA Finance Human Capital Office director and other relevant J8 Leadership upon request.
-The Chief Financial Officer and Deputy Financial Officer also help represent J8 issues to DLA Senior Leadership governance bodies and also bring back operational issues which are of DLA operational concern.
+Predominantly, guidance-instructions and other command and control functions is handled by the Chief Financial Officer and Deputy Chief Financial Officer and assisted by the DLA Finance Human Capital Office director and other relevant Finance eadership upon request.
+The Chief Financial Officer and Deputy Financial Officer also help represent Finance issues to DLA senior leadership governance bodies and also bring back operational issues which are of DLA operational concern.

 Accounting and Financial Operations

-The Accounting and Financial Operations Divisional elements are responsible for providing DLA Agency oversight on all accounting and financial services operations.
-Tracks and reports on Agency-wide accounting metrics.
+The Accounting and Financial Operations Divisional elements are responsible for providing agency oversight on all accounting and financial services operations.
+Tracks and reports on agencywide accounting metrics.
 They are also the primary liaison with the Defense Finance and Accounting Service for Accounting Operations and Agency Reporting.
-This Division certifies funds for the Agency at the appropriation level; additionally, they develop, implement and integrate DLA’s CFO reporting efforts to include the submission of DLA financial statements.
+This division certifies funds for the agency at the appropriation level; additionally, they develop, implement and integrate DLA’s CFO reporting efforts to include the submission of DLA financial statements.

 Major Subordinate Commands (MSCs)

 The major subordinate commands (MSCs), or business units, have financial personnel assigned to work at each of the various sites.
 They are responsible for the administration of financial resources and implementation of financial management policies including planning, programming, budgeting, funds control, unit cost, pricing, financial performance analysis, financial services, and financial process management.
 The site Comptrollers are the principal advisor on financial management, resource allocation and the budget for a multibillion-dollar worldwide logistics mission.
 Each site works closely with Headquarters Budget and Resource management to ensure adequate financing is available for multiple Defense Working Capital Fund (DWCF) business areas.